dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 Alternatively you can use the excellent [Rasterio](https://rasterio.readthedocs.io/en/latest/) library and serialize to a wide array of grid types.
 Rasterio also handles spatial reference.
 Give it a go!

-All of the heavy lifting relies on NumPy which is packaged with ArcMap's Python distribution.
+Finally, all of the heavy lifting relies on NumPy which is packaged with ArcMap's Python distribution.
 You should therefore be able to use this algorithm in your ArcMap toolboxes without difficulties, though you would need to define the semivariogram function within your ArcMap scripts and not as an import.

 ## Where next?